nishan1281/cypress-automation-framework/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---
 This README provides a clean overview of the project, including the project structure, setup instructions, usage information, feature scenarios, scripts, and contribution guidelines.
-Adjust the commands or links as needed for your specific project setup.